 For most of us, reading our paycheck is, at best, a challenge.
 For the rest, consider yourself fortunate.
 So what steps should be taken when you think your check is wrong?

 You will need more than one paycheck to determine whether or not it is correct (you can view paychecks on the City’s intranet at cfwnet.org).
 It usually takes the last 3 paychecks before the one in question.
 There is a lengthy video on the FWFD Intranet site that may assist you (Training: ERP Video).
 This may help you figure out how to better read your check.

 If you think your paycheck is incorrect, the proper channel would be to contact your “time keeper” which should be your Battalion Chief.
 If there is still a concern, the BC will then, more than likely, send it to Fire Administration for further review.

 If at this point you still do not think you have been paid correctly you need to get in contact with Local 440, so we can figure your check and take the most appropriate action to make sure you are paid correctly.
-J. R. Sullivan is going to be the contact person for paycheck errors.
-You can reach him by email at firstname.lastname@example.org, or by cell phone at 817-721-4425 (Michael) & 817-538-4701 (Ryan).
+Michael Glynn and Ryan Zelazny are going to be the contact persons for paycheck errors.
+You can reach them by email at firstname.lastname@example.org & email@example.com, or by cell phone at 817-721-4425 (Michael) & 817-538-4701 (Ryan).

 General Updates and Information

 Check back for an update from Zac Shaffer concerning updates to our health insurance.